madeofpendletonwool/PinePods/completed_todos.md

 - [x] Support for Funding Tags
 - [] Draggable Queue placement
 - [x] Fixed issue with self service user creation when using a postgres db
-- [z] Rebuilt the Podcast Episode Layout display page so that on small screens everything fits on screen and looks much nicer
+- [x] Rebuilt the Podcast Episode Layout display page so that on small screens everything fits on screen and looks much nicer
 - [] Rebuilt the Single Episode display page so that on small screens everything fits on screen and looks much nicer
-- [] Fixed Issue with Episodes on small screens where if a word in the title was long enough it would overflow the container
+- [x] Fixed Issue with Episodes on small screens where if a word in the title was long enough it would overflow the container
 - [] Adjusted the Podcast Episode Layout display page so that you can click and episode title and view the description
 - [x] Removed Unneeded space between First episode/podcast container and the title bar at the top on multiple pages - Just cleans things up a bit
 - [x] Fixed image layout issue where if episode had wide image it would overflow the container and title text